Endogen/Telegram-Kraken-Bot/README.md

 ### Features
 - Bound to a specific Telegram user - only that user can use the bot
 - No need to login to Kraken - start trading immediately, always
-- Integrated update mechanism - to latest version on GitHub
+- Integrated update mechanism - get latest version from GitHub
 - Notifies you once order is closed and trade successfully executed
 - Fully usable with buttons - no need to enter commands manually
 - Supports all currencies available on Kraken (configurable)